 Notes: *Maputo Day Tour from Nelspruit possible for groups of 4 or more

-Mineral water, services of fully qualified and registered Tour Guide, round trip transport from Malelane town (terms & conditions apply)
+Mineral water, services of fully qualified and registered Tour Guide, round trip transport from Malelane town (terms & conditions apply).
+Tour conducted in luxury air-conditioned vehicle and led by qualified and professional Tourist Guide.

 PASSPORTS ESSENTIAL!
 International visitors need a VISA to enter Mozambique which at the current rate of USD 85pp (own expense) is obtainable from the border and is payable in either USD or ZAR (South African Rand).
 South Africans don't need a VISA, however there is a fee (border tax of +/- R17pp) payable in cash at the border (own expense).